Functional Neurologic Activities

 The PFC is the region of the cortex behind the forehead.
 It plays a central role in making decisions, formulating and carrying out plans and intentions and sticking to those plans in the face of distraction.
 For example, suppose it is time for your evening meal.
 Your PFC will formulate a plan for meeting that need.
 Your PFC accesses the knowledge you need such as your memory of where you keep your pots and pans as well as the ingredients for the meal.
 Suppose the phone rings while you are cooking – you decide to answer it, your PFC will hold your intentions to finish cooking the meal so that you can come back to cooking when you are done.

-The Goal Total Brain & Body O2 Therapy
+The Goal Total Brain & Body O2 Exercise

-Whereas the goal of neurofeedback is to train the individual to produce and/or inhibit certain brainwaves, the goal of Total Brain & Body O2 Therapy is to increase blood flow to the pre-frontal cortex (PFC) and the entire brain.
+Whereas the goal of neurofeedback is to train the individual to produce, inhibit or improve the balance of certain brainwaves, the goal of Total Brain & Body O2 exercise is to increase blood flow to the pre-frontal cortex (PFC) and the entire brain.
 Increasing the amount of blood to the PFC will result in increased metabolism thereby allowing this area of the brain to function optimally.
-Like neurofeedback, Total Brain & Body O2 Therapy is completely non-invasive and drugless.
+Like neurofeedback, Total Brain & Body O2 exercise is completely non-invasive and drugless.

-Total Brain & Body O2 Therapy and ADD/ADHD
+Total Brain & Body O2 Exercise and ADD/ADHD

 ADD/ADHD is a real neurological disorder and typically results in dysregulation of the PFC.
 Brain scanning studies have shown different activity in the PFC of children and adults suffering with ADD/ADHD.
 These scans have demonstrated a deactivation of the PFC during tasks requiring concentrated attention, for which you would normally see an increase in PFC activity.
 This deactivation results in the symptoms commonly seen with this condition.